Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 `streaming live table`: Processes data that has been added only since the last pipeline update.

-* Only supports reading from "append-only" streaming sources.
+* Only supports reading FROM "append-only" streaming sources.
 * Only reads each input batch once, no matter what (even if joined dimensions change, or if the query definition changes, etc).
 * Can perform operations on the table outside the managed DLT Pipeline (append data, perform GDPR, etc).

-#### Scenario of Stream table.
+**Scenario of Stream table.

 **Real-time Fraud Detection:**